(Last Updated on : 13/12/2018)

 , somewhat cooler weather prevails (around 10 degree Celsius).

-in India in the Cycle of Seasons refers to the summer that usually lasts in north-western India from April to July, and in the rest of the country from March to June.
+The Hot Weather in India in the Cycle of Seasons refers to the summer that usually lasts in north-western India from April to July, and in the rest of the country from March to June.
 The temperature in the north rises as the perpendicular rays of the sun reaches the Tropic of Cancer.
 The hottest month in the Cycle of Seasons for the western and southern regions of the country is either April or May.
 Temperatures of 50 degree Celsius and higher have been recorded in parts of India during this season.
 In cooler regions of north India

 , temperatures are moderate.
 Near the coast, temperature hovers around 36 degree Celsius and the proximity to the sea increases the level of humidity.

-in the Cycle of Seasons last for a four-month period, when massive convective thunderstorms dominate India's weather.
+The Advancing Monsoon in the Cycle of Seasons last for a four-month period, when massive convective thunderstorms dominate India's weather.
 More specifically, the southwest monsoon arrives in India that even in two branches namely, the Bay of Bengal

 branch and the Arabian Sea